Northern Corridor Community Volunteers

 Outlook and Aims

-- Promoting, Protecting and Nurturing Greenspace - litter picks - improving paths - community growing and conservation projects
+- Promoting, Protecting and Nurturing Greenspace for community wellbeing - litter picks - improving paths - community growing and habitat conservation projects

 - Organise litter picks

 - identify areas that need improvement

 - Report Local Fly-tipping to North Lanarkshire Council

 - Keep our villages looking the best they can be

 - Organise weekend activities - such as nature identification walks and walking our rights of way